Support for young carers

 There are organisations across Cheshire East who can support you as a young carer.

-The hub has been commissioned by Cheshire East Council in partnership with the NHS, and is being delivered by n-compass Northwest, in partnership with Child Action North West, The Alzheimer’s Society and other local organisations.
+The hub has been commissioned by Cheshire East Council in partnership with the NHS, and is being delivered by N-Compass in partnership with The Alzheimer's Society.
 This will ensure young and adult carers receive information and support which is tailored to their individual needs.

 The Hub can offer carers a range of support, which may include: